 Gene Editing Debate

-As part of our ongoing efforts to engage young people in civil and substantive debate, we are excited to announce that on Tuesday, April 21 the Munk Debates is convening a special mainstage debate about gene editing in Deerfield, Massachusetts for 650 students at Deerfield Academy.
+As part of our ongoing efforts to engage young people in civil and substantive debate, on April 21, the Munk Debates convened a special mainstage debate about gene editing in Deerfield, Massachusetts for 650 students at Deerfield Academy.
 If you are an educator and wish to show this debate to your students free of charge, please email info@munkdebates.com.

 Motion: Be it Resolved, let’s engineer better human beings